 Why visit Certosa Cemetery

-It's one of the largest and oldest cemeteries in Europe, considered by many as one of the wonders of the city and real open air museum.
-It was founded in 1801 on the ruins of an ancient monastery of Certosini dating from the fourteenth century, but before that this place was chosen by Etruscan to bury their expired.
+It was founded in 1801 on the ruins of an ancient monastery of Certosini dating from the 14th century, but before that this place was chosen by Etruscan to bury their expired.

 If you are on a budget trip, visit the cemetery is also a free activity to do in Bologna.

 Just walk around follow your instinct to explore these magnificent buildings.

 Get lost between the porticoes, the wide vaults and the memorials.

 Find the different styles of sculptures and graves, classic, liberty and even rationalist.